Hispaniola: Flora

 In Haiti, deforestation has long been cited by scientists as a source of ecological crisis; the timber industry dates back to French colonial rule.
 Haiti has seen a dramatic reduction of forests due to the excessive and increasing use of charcoal as fuel for cooking.
 Various media outlets have suggested that the country has just 2% forest cover, but this has not been substantiated by research.

+Also extremely important are the rarely mentioned species of Pinguicula casabitoana (a carnivorous plant), Gonocalyx tetraptera, Gesneria sylvicola, Lyonia alaini and Myrcia saliana, as well as palo de viento (Didymopanax tremulus), jaiqui (Bumelia salicifolia), pino criciolio (Pino criciol), sangre de pollo (Mecranium amigdalinum) and palo santo (Alpinia speciosa).

+According to reports in the Dominican Republic and Haiti, the flora in this naturally protected area consists of 621 species of vascular plants, of which 153 are highly endemic to Hispaniola.
+The most prominent endemic species of flora that abound in the area are ebano verde (green ebony), Magnolia pallescens, a highly endangered hardwood.

 Recent in-depth studies of satellite imagery and environmental analysis regarding forest classification conclude that Haiti actually has approximately 30% tree cover; this is, nevertheless, a stark decrease from the country's 60% forest cover in 1925.
-The country has been significantly deforested over the last 50 years, resulting in the desertification of many portions of Haitian territory.
+The country has been significantly deforested over the last 50 years, resulting in the desertification of many portions of Haiti.
+Haiti's poor citizens use cooking fires often, and this is a major culprit behind the nation's loss of trees.
+Haitians use trees as fuel either by burning the wood directly, or by first turning it into charcoal in ovens.
+Seventy-one percent of all fuel consumed in Haiti is wood or charcoal.
+Haiti's government began establishing protected areas across the country in 1968.
+These 26 areas today represent nearly 7 per cent of the country's land and 1.5 per cent of its waters.

 In the Dominican Republic, the forest cover has increased.
 In 2003, the Dominican Republic's forest cover had been reduced to 32% of its land area, but by 2011, forest cover had increased to nearly 40%.
 The success of the Dominican forest growth is due to several Dominican government policies and private organizations for the purpose of reforesting, and a strong educational campaign that has resulted in increased awareness by the Dominican people of the importance of forests for their welfare and other forms of life on the island.

 Demographics

-Hispaniola is the most populous Caribbean island with combined population of almost 22 million inhabitants as of July 2023.
+Hispaniola is the most populous Caribbean island with a combined population of 23 million inhabitants as of July 2023.